yakloinsteak/morris-site/dances/exs-and-ohs.md

 videos:
   - title: Video 1
     link: https://assets.windham.club/videos/exs_and_ohs.0.mp4
+    date: 2019
   - title: Video 2
     link: https://assets.windham.club/videos/exs_and_ohs.1.mp4
+    date: 2019
+history: Created late at night at Windham's 2019 retreat, inspired by the connection between the song and the figures of Charrington Toby.
+The choreography included the moment when Arthur Davis, who everyone thought was asleep, offered a critical suggestion: "Two Scissor Capers!"

 ---
-## History

-Created late at night at Windham's 2019 retreat, inspired by the connection between the song and the figures of Charrington Toby.
-The choreography included the moment when Arthur Davis, who everyone thought was asleep, offered a critical suggestion: "Two Scissor Capers!"

 ## Structure